SalmanNawaz921/Data_Structures_Algroithms/Mini-Excel/Readme.md

 Join us on this coding adventure, where data management becomes a breeze! 🚀👩‍💻

 ## Credits
-A special thanks to [Insert Teacher's Name] for their invaluable guidance and support throughout this project.
+A special thanks to Muhammad Faraz for their invaluable guidance and support throughout this project.

 Happy coding! 📊💡